Modern slavery statement

 Our business and global supply chain

-The Specsavers Group has 37,000+ employees across Guernsey, UK, Republic or Ireland, Netherlands, Denmark, Finland, Sweden, Norway, Spain, Australia, New Zealand, Shanghai and Hong Kong.
+The Specsavers Group has more than 40,000 employees across Guernsey, UK, Republic of Ireland, Netherlands, Denmark, Finland, Sweden, Norway, Spain, Hungary, Canada, Australia, New Zealand, Shanghai and Hong Kong.

-As a retailer, the product supply chains are extensive and global; the Specsavers Group source in excess of 3,500 products from more than 19 countries.
+As a retailer, the product supply chains are extensive and global; the Specsavers Group sources in excess of 3,500 products from more than 20 countries.

 The global supply chain is predominantly managed out of the Specsavers Group’s UK and Hong Kong operations on behalf of the entire Specsavers Group (including its Australian supply chain).
 Approximately 95% of the Australian product portfolio is sourced by the global supply chain which therefore requires a global and consistent approach to tackling modern slavery risks and changing demands.
 A dedicated team of experts (the Regulatory and Compliance teams) supports risk assessment and due diligence activities for supplies to Specsavers.

-Focusing on specific action that makes a difference remains a priority within the ongoing business plans for the Specsavers Group.
-The Specsavers Group is committed to the global ethical trading objectives identified, including ensuring that regular, independent audits of all major suppliers who do not operate in globally recognised regulatory environments are undertaken.
+The Specsavers Group is committed to global ethical trading objectives , including ensuring that regular, independent audits of all major suppliers who do not operate in globally recognised regulatory environments are undertaken and monitored.
 Wherever possible, strong, long-term relationships with suppliers continue to be developed so that it can work in partnership with the suppliers and provide best value eye care and hearing care to everyone.

 Amongst other things, the Specsavers Group’s audit program is designed to identify, monitor and assess that employment is freely chosen, working hours are not excessive, conditions are safe and hygienic, child labour is not used and there are no other occurrences of discriminatory or illegal practices which violate the rights of individuals working within the Specsavers supply chain.

 There is no place for illegal, unethical or unprofessional conduct within the Specsavers business.
-We encourage all employees to speak up and report, if they become aware of any activity that is not consistent with the Specsavers vision and values.
+We encourage all employees to speak up and report, if they become aware of any activity that is not consistent with the Specsavers vision and values and have a whistleblowing policy to protect those who report such activity.
 The Specsavers Group has reported on activity relating to reducing Modern Slavery risk, the business plans and progress in the Specsavers Annual Review since 2011.
 As part of this reporting and commitment, practices and procedures to progress and enhance the ethical trading activities and improvement of the transparency of reporting within in each region continue to be developed.